TurboDebt Review: Pros, Cons, Features, Ratings & More

 TurboDebt’s actual service is a free consultation.
 You must provide information on your income, living expenses, and debts.

 TurboDebt’s primary business appears to be recruiting customers for debt settlement companies.
-They appear to have a partnership with National Debt Relief.
+They seem to have a partnership with National Debt Relief.

 National Debt Relief is an established and credible provider of debt settlement services, but before you accept a referral, you should look into the potential risks of debt settlement.
 These include credit damage, collection calls, potential creditor lawsuits, and tax liabilities.